An Overview of Bob Kloppenburg's SOS Pressure DefenseBy Dr. James Gels, From the Coach’s Clipboard Basketball Playbook

 The teaching breakdown begins with 1-on-1 techniques and drills, progressing to 2-on-2, and up through 5-on-5.
 When first introducing drills, it takes a little longer, with important focus on details and doing things correctly.
-Subsequently, quick, short "reinforcement" drills are done every day to continue to sharpen and "make automatic" the necessary skills.
+Subsequently, quick, short "reinforcement" drills are done every day to continue to sharpen and make the necessary skills automatic.

 Off-ball keywords are "Snuggle", "Off" and "Strike".
 For switching screens, "Screen", "Over", and "Switch" are keywords.

 Key #3 - Defenders Force Offensive Players to Specific Checkpoint Areas on the CourtForcing opponents into uncomfortable areas of the court (where scoring opportunities are poor) is a main key of the SOS defense.
 Coach Kloppenburg calls this "Operation Checkpoint".
 Defenders are taught how to direct the offensive player away from high percentage scoring areas to low percentage "checkpoint" areas.

 Key #4 - Switching 2-on-2 ScreensAggressive switching of on-ball and off-ball screens is an important aspect of this tough, pressure defense.
 Switching helps eliminate confusion and defensive hesitation and when done correctly and aggressively, can frustrate and force the offense away from what they originally intended to do.
 Keywords "Screen", "Over", and "Switch" are used.